nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Filtering out employees: `filter`

-As your database gets larger, finding employees based on certain conditions become more and more tedious.
+As your database gets larger, searching through the whole database to find employees who satisfy a certain condition becomes extremely tedious.
-However, ExecutivePro has just the right thing for you! `filter` will list out all the employees satisfying the given condition.
+However, ExecutivePro has just the right feature for you!
+The `filter` command will list out all the employees satisfying the given condition.

 Format: `filter FILTER_PARAMETER BOOLEAN_OPERATOR COMPARISON_AMOUNT`

-* The filtering condition can be based on Payroll(`pr`) or the number of leaves remaining for an employee(`l`)
+* The filtering condition can be based on Payroll(`pr`) value or the number of leaves remaining for an employee(`l`)
 * The filtering condition checks the value of Payroll or number of leaves of an employee against a `COMPARISON_AMOUNT`
 * The filtering condition can either be greater than(`>`), lesser than(`<`) or equal to(`=`) the `COMPARISON_AMOUNT`
 * The `COMPARISON_AMOUNT` must be _non-negative_(greater than zero) and an _integer_